Beyond Foundations

 Ideas are tightly linked but don’t necessarily build in a linear way.
 If you want to design a project using Summer and Winter, it will help to understand blocks and color.
 But if you want to focus on color or blocks, you will still need to choose a weave structure that will work for your project.
 Weavers often cycle around concepts many times, each time developing a deeper understanding.

 I have been avidly weaving since 1986.
-In my thirty-eight years, the world of weaving has gone through significant changes.
+In my forty years, the world of weaving has gone through significant changes.
 We now have access to an abundance of yarns, it is easy to find patterns that give us every piece of information we need, Marguerite Davison’s A Handweavers Pattern Book (the bible of handweaving drafts) is out of print and hard to find, while online resources, which may or may not match your learning style are plentiful.

 The breadth of knowledge from weaver to weaver, from beginners through those with years of experience, has significant variation.
 This is one of the reasons why I love discussions that include weavers at all levels.
 Beginning weavers learn from experienced weavers, but experienced weavers also learn from beginners, who are asking the questions that we stopped asking years ago.